jdlangs/RobotOS.jl/README.md

 ## Usage: Type Generation

-ROS message types are brought into your program with the `@rosimport` macro which specifies a package and one or more types.
-The three valid forms can be seen here:
+ROS types are brought into your program with the `@rosimport` macro which specifies a package and one or more types.
+The three valid syntax forms can be seen in these examples:

     @rosimport std_msgs.msg.Header
-    @rosimport geometry_msgs.msg: PoseStamped
+    @rosimport nav_msgs.srv: GetPlan
-    @rosimport sensor_msgs.msg: Imu, Image
+    @rosimport geometry_msgs.msg: PoseStamped, Vector3

-`@rosimport` will bring in the python modules for the requested type and all its dependencies but the native Julia types are not created yet since any inter-module dependencies have to be resolved first.
+`@rosimport` will import the python modules for the requested type and all its dependencies but the native Julia types are not created yet since any inter-module dependencies have to be resolved first.
 After the final `@rosimport` call, initiate the message generation with: